because man sees the appearance

 but the LORD looks into the heart.

-Though the Deacon at my parish gave wonderful insights into 1 Samuel 16, I have learned the truth of this Sunday's First Reading at my gym.
+Though the Deacon at my parish gave wonderful insights into 1 Samuel 16, I have learned the truth about this Sunday's First Reading at my gym.
 One need not pump iron to get it.
 Allow me to explain.

 I go to the gym two to three mornings a week.
 I wouldn't recommend setting your watch by me, but I'm there at more or less the same time Monday-Wednesday-Friday.
 Even when I am on spring, summer or Christmas break, I find my way to the sixth floor, where I warm-up on the treadmill and then hit the free weights for the next 40 to 50 minutes.
 I enjoy chatting it up with the regulars, checking in with friends, running into some former students and listening to everything from friendly exchanges to verbal spars among others.
 Sports, relationships, a little bit of politics and the collapse of the Niners fill the airwaves.
 Honestly, there's never a dull moment.